Fin Bathhouse

-Fin Bathhouse (حمام فین) is a "bath museum" that is located in Fin garden, Kashan, and it is the shambles of Amir Kabir.
-This bathroom consists of two large and small bathrooms.
-The construction of a small bathroom is related to the Safavid era and has been created with the original garden building.
-By building a large bath in the time of Fath Ali Shah, the large bath was allocated to state dignitaries and VIPs of the community, and it was known as the Royal Bathroom.
-In contrast, the small bathroom was recognized as the crew bathroom and was used by the general population.
+Fin Bathhouse (حمام فین) is a "bath museum" in Fin garden, Kashan.
+It is the location of Amir Kabir's assassination on 10 January 1852.
+This bathhouse consists of one large and one small bath.

-The remarkable thing is that both bathrooms had all the traditional features and architectural landmarks.
-Fin Bath in 1314 was registered as a national monument and was registered in the UNESCO World Heritage List in 2011.
+The construction of a small bath is related to the Safavid era and has been created with the original garden building.
+By building a large bath in the time of Fath Ali Shah, the large bath was allocated to state dignitaries, becoming known as the Royal Bath.
+In contrast, the small bath was used by the general population.
+Remarkably, both baths had all the traditional features and architectural elements of an Iranian bathhouse.
+In 1314 HS, the Fin Bathhouse was registered as a national monument and in 2011, it was registered in the UNESCO World Heritage List.